apptainer/singularity-userdocs/endpoint.rst

-enabling its users to `Create <https://cloud.sylabs.io/builder>`_, `Secure <https://cloud.sylabs.io/keystore?sign=true>`_, and `Share <https://cloud.sylabs.io/library/guide#create>`_ their container images in the Cloud.
-With latest development of the ``Remote`` command, you can now configure Singularity to point to a specific instance of the Cloud services, to make use of the Container Library, Remote builder or the Key Store.
-The ``remote`` command group maintains the remote endpoints, each of which will permit you to maintain these services in a confined manner.
+enabling its users to `Create <https://cloud.sylabs.io/builder>`_, `Secure <https://cloud.sylabs.io/keystore?sign=true>`_, and `Share <https://cloud.sylabs.io/library/guide#create>`_ their container images with others.With the latest development of the ``remote`` command, you can now configure Singularity to point to a specific instance of the Cloud services, enabling access to a private Container Library, Remote Builder and Key Store.
+The remote command group manages these endpoints.
 The configurations are usually stored in ``singularity/etc/remote.yaml`` file.

 --------
 Overview